-There are two methods by which the generator can be used to charge an external 12 Volt battery:

-- By using a mains-powered 12 Volt battery charger connected to one of the generator's 240-Volt AC outlets, or - By direct connection to the generator's 12-Volt DC electrical outlet.
+The generator can be used to charge an external 12 Volt battery by using a mains-powered 12 Volt battery charger connected to the generator's 240-Volt AC outlets.

-📤 DANGER
+🛕 DANGER

 Wet cell batteries produce explosive hydrogen gas while charging.
 If ignited, the hydrogen gas mixture can explode the battery and cause serious injury or blindness.
 Only charge a battery in a well-ventilated area away from any sources of ignition such as sparks, open flames, matches, cigarettes, CB radios and mobile phones.